Signing the Android Application Package

 The resulting keystore resides in the following location:

-For example, the above steps might create a new signing key in the following location:
+For example, using chimp as the alias, the above steps would create a new signing key in the following location:

-Be sure to back up the resulting keystore file in a safe place – it is not included in the Solution.
+In addition, be sure to back up the resulting keystore file and password in a safe place – it is not included in the Solution.
 If you lose your keystore file (for example, because you moved to another computer or reinstalled Windows), you will be unable to sign your app with the same certificate as previous versions.

 For more information about the keystore, see Finding your Keystore's MD5 or SHA1 Signature.